Title: Policy and Practice of Global Child Health

 Attendance:

-Max.
-15 students (number of tropEd students not limited)
+Maximum number of students: 15 (number of tropEd students not limited

 Selection: